oemof/oemof-solph/docs/usage.rst

     views.node(results, 'your_storage_label')['scalars']

-you get the results of the scalar values of your storage, e.g. the initial storage content before time step zero (``init_content``).
+you get the results of the scalar values of your storage.

 For more information see the definition of the  :py:class:`~oemof.solph.components._generic_storage.GenericStorage` class or check the :ref:`examples_label`.